 so fine I thoroughly enjoy sitting up there and listening.”

-First, Kaiser worked with the rest of the artistic team to program repertoire.
+First, Kaiser works with the rest of the artistic team to program repertoire.
 “The musicians

 in the Chorus are so good,” Kaiser says, “that they really want a challenge.”
 And they have challenges ahead this spring: four programs in four different languages, full of new (and familiar) repertoire and new (and familiar) conductors.

-As the season approached, Kaiser and Manager of Choral Activities Susan Patterson started
+As the season approaches, Kaiser and Susan Patterson, Manager of Choral Activities, start

 the wheels moving: doing the important (and never-ending) job of recruiting and auditioning